willhk10/Engineering_4_Notebook/README.md

 <br/>

 # ***Skateboard_CAD***
+In this assingment, I had to use all of the tools that I have previously used when doing CAD to create a skateboard.
+I had to create the deck, trucks, and wheels and bearings all separately, as well as put it all together with mates and screws.
+This assignment also required me to show the different weights along the way, and I was fully on-point the whole time.
 <img src="https://github.com/willhk10/Engineering_4_Notebook/blob/main/Pictures/FullView.png" alt="alt text" width="500" height="500">
 <img src="https://github.com/willhk10/Engineering_4_Notebook/blob/main/Pictures/TrucksBaseplate.png" alt="alt text" width="500" height="400">
 <img src="https://github.com/willhk10/Engineering_4_Notebook/blob/main/Pictures/TruckHanger.png" alt="alt text" width="500" height="500">